Eventador/eventador.github.io/_documentation/getting_started_guide.md

 Eventador is a high performance real-time data pipeline based on Apache Kafka.
 Eventador is deployed to Amazon AWS, and delivered as a service.

 Eventador provides a producer and consumer interfaces.
-It also provides an Aggregation Interface in the form of PipelineDB/PostgreSQL.
+It also provides an SQL Interface in the form of PipelineDB/PostgreSQL.
 Other Interfaces will be added in the future.

 You produce data to Eventador using a REST interface, and consume data via the same REST interface.
 The REST interface also provides control over Kafka topics and schema.
 You can create multiple pipelines to form more complex event processing systems.

-You may also consume data via the Aggregation Interface.
-The Aggregation Interface is based on PipelineDB/PostgreSQL and allows you to build 'continuous views' to aggregate, query, and perform stream processing in real time.
+You may also consume data via the SQL Interface.
+The SQL Interface is based on PipelineDB/PostgreSQL and allows you to build 'continuous views' to aggregate, query, and perform stream processing in real time.
 The PostgreSQL API provides access to a massive eco-system of SQL compliant tools and drivers.
-You can build complex programs and algorithms or simply point a reporting tool at the Aggregation Interface.
+You can build complex programs and algorithms or simply point a reporting tool at the SQL Interface.

 Getting started with Eventador takes just a few simple steps.